chmagitt/iothub-private-endpoint/README.md

 <img width="823" alt="private-endpoint-intro" src="https://github.com/chmagitt/iothub-private-endpoint/blob/main/media/Intro1.png">

+Several applications can communicate with Azure IoT hub:
 - **IoT devices** with embedded applications communicate with IoT Hub using MQTT or AMQP protocols
 > Devices send telemetry and give information of their status to the Cloud and they receive messages & commands from the Cloud.
 IoT devices generally rely on Azure IoT Device SDK to secure communications and execute IoT Hub features set.